larpconnect/featherpub/README.md

 This is a work in progress.
 It is not meant to be used in its present state, but rather to show and get feedback on this way of building compatible systems.
 This will change later, and the goal is to fully release this in a more open way down the road.
 I have no desire to be a BDFL.

+This project is an outgrowth of my work on Njall (LarpConnect) and can be considered as part of the author trying to figure out how to do what they wanted in AP for that project.

 ## What FeatherPub Does (or Aims to Do) Differently

 At FeatherPub's core is an unwinding of the assumptions that RDF and JSON-LD bring into this space.
 While these are reasonable technologies for a set of problems their application in this space has caused a great deal of confusion.
 This is not to say this is the only way to approach this--for example, the [ActivityPub Minimal Core](https://github.com/steve-bate/activitypub-mincore) takes the opposite approach--but rather it is an opinionated way to solve these problems.